 Companies House Service provides free online access to company details and filings.
 Simply enter your company name in the search box, select your company, go to ‘Filing History’, open the filing that says ‘Incorporation’, click ‘View PDF’ and you will be able to view and download the scanned copy of your original certificate of incorporation.

 2. Via your company formation agent

 If you used a company formation agent to form your company, you will almost certainly be able to obtain a replacement digital or paper copy of your certificate.

-- Download a digital copy of their certificate free of charge, as follows – on the ‘Company Dashboard’ page select ‘My Companies’, then select ‘View’ beside the relevant company, then click on ‘Documents’ to download the certificate.
+- Download a digital copy of your certificate of incorporation free of charge.
+On the ‘Company Dashboard’ page, select ‘My Companies’, then click ‘View’ beside the relevant company, then select on ‘Documents’ to download the certificate.

-- Or alternatively, purchase a paper copy of the certificate at a cost of £10.00 from the ‘Shop’ area.
+- Purchase a paper copy of the certificate at a cost of £10.00 from our online ‘Shop’ area

 3. Physical replacement from Companies House